In Adams, Tennessee there is a cave with a tale claiming to be America’s greatest ghost story.

 The Bell Witch Cave is forty five minutes from The City of Music but holds it’s own as a must-see Tennessee attraction.
 The tale centers around the Bell family who are tortured by a witch.
-Rumor has it her name was Cate Batts, neighbor and scorned ex lover of John Bell who cursed him on her deathbed.
-She’s said to be responsible for the death of patriarch John Bell.
+Rumor has it Cate Batts, neighbor and scorned ex lover of John Bell, cursed him on her deathbed.
+Afterwards, strange things began to happen.
 Some of her most notorious acts are shape shifting into a dog/rabbit like beast, hair pulling, phantom knocks, and disembodied screams.
-It’s also been said that two children on the Bell property dug up the skull of the Bell Witch and when told to put it back in it’s grave, a tooth fell through the floorboards of the porch unnoticed, making that the source of the Bell’s curse.
+She’s even said to be responsible for the death of patriarch John Bell.

 The Bell Witch is not the only one supposedly haunting the land surrounding the Bell farm.
 It is also the grave sites of four to five indigeonus people.
 Not only have these bones been dug up and moved, perhaps disturbing spirits, but once at their new resting place remains were stolen from the fresh graves!
-Legend says if you take even a rock from the Caves you are destined to be cursed until you bring whatever you took back to the Caves.
+Legend says if you take even a rock from the Caves you are destined to be cursed until you bring whatever you took back.
 Reportedly the owners receive mail with rocks constantly, apologizing and asking for the curse to be lifted.

 Well, The Bell Family was very much real.
 John and his wife Lucy were the owners of the farm after moving from North Carolina in 1805.
 They lived there with their children, including one Betsy Bell.
 Who was engaged to Joshua Gardner but pined for by school teacher Richard Powell.
 Cate Batts is even a real person!
 However, John Bell died in 1820 and Cate went on to live a full life beyond that, so the rumor that the Bell Witch died cursing the Bell family isn’t entirely accurate.
 At least, the witch isn’t Cate Batts.

 There is a lot of speculation with the Bell Witch.
 You can listen to all our theories of who the Bell Witch was and if the Cave in particular is haunted in our episode!
 Whatever you choose to believe we do have to agree on one thing, The Bell Witch cave is one hell of a ghost story.